IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Login to Argo CD

-Make sure you have installed Argo CD CLI, i.e. the `argocd` command, then run below commands to login to Argo CD:
+Make sure you have installed Argo CD CLI, i.e. the `argocd` command, then run following commands to login to Argo CD:

 ```sh
 argo_route=openshift-gitops-server